snowyTheHamster/search-files-recursive/README.md

 - ~~Search results overflows window and no way to reach close button~~
 - ~~Add checkboxs for common file extensions~~
 - ~~Update results textbox size depending on length of results~~
+- ~~use loop only for search logic (performance)~~ use index (serialization)
+- ~~add timestamp for print re-index~~
 - Display all file extension types in search result
-- Add option to search for filename (regex) ?
-- Print out total combined filesizes of search result ?
-- Show progress bar
+- Show progress bar ?
 - use tuple instead of list for file_extensions (performance)
-- ~~use loop only for search logic (performance)~~ use index (serialization)
 - separate filesize & extension filter logic
-- add timestamp for print re-index

 ### using tuple instead of list for matching file extensions: